hikeventures/hikeventures.github.io/_posts/2013-08-25-hiking-and-packrafting-in-sarek-day-1.markdown

 <a href="https://www.flickr.com/photos/90204224@N07/9599002048"><img src="https://farm3.staticflickr.com/2855/9599002048_b8561d2abd_b.jpg" width="1024" height="510"></a>

 We finally went to bed by midnight after having prepared dinner with our <a href="http://hikeventures.com/gear-review-jetboil-sol-ti/" target="_self">stove</a>.
-Patrick had <a href="http://www.trekneat.com/" target="_blank">Trek&## 039;­n Eat</a> Pasta with Soja Bolognese (4 out of 5) and Konstantin <a href="http://www.travellunch.de/" target="_blank">Travellunch</a> mashed potatoes with ham (5 out of 5).
+Patrick had <a href="http://www.trekneat.com/" target="_blank">Trek&Eat</a> Pasta with Soja Bolognese (4 out of 5) and Konstantin <a href="http://www.travellunch.de/" target="_blank">Travellunch</a> mashed potatoes with ham (5 out of 5).
 On that day we have seen in total 6 other hikers of which 4 of them have camped about 500 meters away from us.

 ## Day 4: From Vuojnesskajdde Fjäll to Laddebakte Fjäll
 Our camp in the morning of day 4.
 On the background you can see our construction (a rope and 2 walking poles) were we dried our clothes.
 Our <a href="http://hikeventures.com/gear-review-hilleberg-anjan-for-the-summer/" target="_self">tent</a> still performs very well.